HyunjunGil/CTC4-AZEBAL/docs/prd.md

 > **Epic Goal**: Implement the `debug_error` tool that autonomously analyzes errors and provides complete solutions in a single response on the authentication foundation built in Epic 1, receiving a single request from the IDE AI agent.

-#### **Story 2: Complete Error Analysis and Debugging Solution**
+### **Story 2.1: `debug_error` API Endpoint Implementation**
-* **As a** KT developer,
+* **As an** IDE AI Agent,
-* **I want** to call a single `debug_error` endpoint with all necessary context (error info, source code, auth token) and receive a comprehensive analysis that autonomously investigates Azure resources and provides actionable solutions,
+* **I want** to call a single `debug_error` endpoint with all necessary context (error info, source code, auth token),
-* **so that** I can get a complete debugging analysis in one transaction without multiple interactions, and my IDE AI agent can interpret the results to help me fix the problem immediately.
+* **so that** I can get a complete debugging analysis in one transaction without multiple interactions.

 **Acceptance Criteria:**
 1. An API endpoint for `debug_error` exists on the AZEBAL server.
 2. The endpoint properly receives and validates the `access_token`, `error_summary`, and `extra_source_code` parameters.
 3. When requesting with an invalid AZEBAL access token, it returns a 401 Unauthorized error.

+### **Story 2.2: Autonomous Context-based Resource Analysis**
+* **As an** AZEBAL system,
+* **I want** to autonomously perform a series of analysis steps (like multiple Azure API calls) based on the initial context provided,
+* **so that** I can gather all necessary data for a diagnosis without asking the user for more information.

+**Acceptance Criteria:**
-4. When receiving a `debug_error` request, generate a **unique 'trace_id'** and record it in logs to indicate the start of the analysis process.
+1. When receiving a `debug_error` request, generate a **unique 'trace_id'** and record it in logs to indicate the start of the analysis process.
-5. Before starting analysis, record the list of **Azure resource types and names to investigate (analysis plan)** in logs. (e.g., `PLANNING - Check ACR 'myAcrRepo'`, `PLANNING - Check AppContainer 'myApp' status`)
+2. Before starting analysis, record the list of **Azure resource types and names to investigate (analysis plan)** in logs.
-6. When calling Azure APIs according to the analysis plan, record **specific details about which resource was targeted and what information was queried** in logs. (e.g., `CALLING - Get ACR 'myAcrRepo' permissions`)
+3. When calling Azure APIs according to the analysis plan, record **specific details about which resource was targeted and what information was queried** in logs.
-7. Record in logs that **data was successfully collected from Azure API calls or expected errors (e.g., 403 Forbidden) were received**.
+4. Record in logs that **data was successfully collected from Azure API calls or expected errors (e.g., 403 Forbidden) were received**.
-8. All these processes must be completed **without any additional user interaction** after the initial request.
+5. All these processes must be completed **without any additional user interaction** after the initial request.

+### **Story 2.3: Comprehensive Analysis Report Generation and Single Response**
+* **As a** KT developer,
+* **I want** to receive a single, comprehensive response from `debug_error` that includes the analysis results, debugging process, and a clear, actionable solution,
+* **so that** my IDE AI agent can interpret it and help me fix the problem immediately.

+**Acceptance Criteria:**
-9. AZEBAL's final response is delivered as a single API response.
+1. AZEBAL's final response is delivered as a single API response.
-10. The response content has a clear structure of "Analysis Results", "Debugging Process", and "Actions to Take".
+2. The response content has a clear structure of "Analysis Results", "Debugging Process", and "Actions to Take".
-11. "Actions to Take" is written in plain text that is easy for humans to understand while being suitable for IDE AI agents (Cursor) to interpret and take follow-up actions like code modification suggestions. (e.g., "ACR permission check results show that the image path in value.yaml does not match the actual repository name in Azure, so modification is needed.")
+3. "Actions to Take" is written in plain text that is easy for humans to understand while being suitable for IDE AI agents (Cursor) to interpret and take follow-up actions like code modification suggestions.

-**Test Cases:**
-* **TC2.1**: Verify that `debug_error` endpoint exists and accepts required parameters
-* **TC2.2**: Verify that invalid access tokens return 401 Unauthorized error
-* **TC2.3**: Verify that valid requests generate unique trace_id and log the start of analysis
-* **TC2.4**: Verify that analysis plan is created and logged before Azure API calls
-* **TC2.5**: Verify that Azure API calls are made according to the analysis plan
-* **TC2.6**: Verify that Azure API responses are properly logged (success and error cases)
-* **TC2.7**: Verify that the entire process completes without additional user interaction
-* **TC2.8**: Verify that final response has proper structure (Analysis Results, Debugging Process, Actions to Take)
-* **TC2.9**: Verify that Actions to Take are written in plain text suitable for IDE AI agents
-* **TC2.10**: Verify end-to-end debug_error flow with real Azure resources

-**Out of Scope:**
-* Advanced machine learning models for error pattern recognition beyond basic analysis
-* Integration with external debugging tools or third-party analysis services
-* Real-time monitoring and alerting capabilities
-* Historical error tracking and trend analysis
-* Custom error resolution templates or knowledge base integration
-* Multi-tenant error analysis or cross-user error correlation
-* Advanced visualization of debugging results

-**Notes:**
-* This story combines the complete error analysis flow from API endpoint through final response generation
-* The autonomous analysis capability is critical - no user interaction should be required after the initial request
-* Comprehensive logging is essential for debugging and monitoring the analysis process
-* The response format must be optimized for both human readability and AI agent interpretation
-* Consider implementing timeout mechanisms for long-running Azure API calls
-* Error handling should gracefully handle Azure API failures and provide meaningful feedback

 ---